SOC 100 INTRODUCTION TO SOCIOLOGY

 SOC 320 SOCIOLOGY OF THE FAMILY

 Prerequisite: SOC 100.
 The family as a social institution, its historical development, function and structure, and interaction with other institutions; cross-cultural comparisons are made.
 The current status of the family, diversity in contemporary American families, as well as stability and change in the life course of families.
-Offered Every Semester.
+Offered occasionally.

 SOC 321 THE AFRICAN AMERICAN FAMILY

 3, 3/0; DI14

 Prerequisite: SOC 100.
 The examination of the relationship between American social institutions and the African American family and familial relations within the African American family.
-Offered spring only.
+Offered fall only.

 Equivalent Course: AAS 321